Board of Health Meeting Documents

 Reporting Structure

-This report provides a status summary for intervention work plans (IWP) in the 2023 Annual Service Plan that were in progress during Q2 (April 1 to June 20).
+This report provides a status summary for Intervention Work Plans (IWP) in the 2023 Annual Service Plan that were in active and in progress during Q3 (July 1 through September 30).

 The project lead for each active IWP was asked to provide a progress report on their work.
 The status updates consisted of the following categories: